Emma works with two layers of permissions: (1) organization-level roles and (2) deal-level roles.

 These roles govern access across your entire Emma environment:

-User: Users can create new data rooms and view every data room within the organization.
+User: Users can create new data rooms and view the data rooms they have access to within the organization.
 This is the default role for internal team members who are actively involved in deal work.

 Admin: Admins retain all User permissions, but also manage access.
 They can invite new colleagues, remove users, and oversee the overall membership of the organization.